Cambodia–France relations

 Cambodia–France relations (ទំនាក់ទំនងកម្ពុជា–បារាំង, Relations Cambodge–France) are the bilateral relations between the Kingdom of Cambodia and the French Republic.
 Cambodia was a protectorate of France from 11 August 1863 to 9 November 1953.
-King Norodom approached the French in 1861, in an attempt to stop neighbors Thailand and Vietnam from swallowing Cambodia's land.
+King Norodom approached the French in 1861 in an attempt to stop neighbors Thailand and Vietnam from gaining control of Cambodia's land.

 History

 King Sisowath greeting officials during a visit to France, 1911.

 A treaty was signed in 1863 by King Norodom and was approved by his counterpart Napoleon III.
 Cambodia officially became a protectorate of the French empire on 11 August 1863.
 In October 1949, the Maoist dictator Pol Pot (Saloth Sâr) went to Paris to join the French Communist Party and returns home to his native Cambodia in the summer of 1953.
 Cambodia gained its independence in November 1953, thanks to Prince Norodom Sihanouk.